-Misunderstanding the importance of a high credit score
+Not knowing importance of credit score

 While most consumers know it's important to have a high credit score, not everyone understands how costly a low score can be.

 "All mortgage lending is done with a tier of interest rates and terms based on consumer credit scores," Harrison says.
-"A credit score of 720 or above will earn you the best rates and can potentially save you thousands of dollars."

 Consumers should learn about credit scores the minute they start working, Harrison says.